Niilay/Tanake_2160/README.md

 3. Clone: VCS -> git -> clone

-4. Now SDK/JDK will need to be set and a launch configuration as an application with tanake as its main class. https://www.jetbrains.com/help/idea/creating-and-editing-run-debug-configurations.html
+4. Now SDK/JDK will need to be set and a launch configuration as an application with tanake as its main class and module. https://www.jetbrains.com/help/idea/creating-and-editing-run-debug-configurations.html

 # Has: